Tootle-likes-code/svg_concatenate/README.md

 then concatenate the `svg` contents in those files into a single file.
 Reporting on missing files, and saving the report and the merged `svg` into a user defined output folder.

+## Bare Minimum Required to Run

+To run, you need to fill out:

+- Directory to Search
+- Directory to Save
+- SVG File Name
+- Report File Name

+With these entries filled in, the program will go through all of the files and directories in the `Directory to Search` and find the files there.
+Once found, those files will try to be merged and saved in the `Directory to Save` with the `SVG File Name`.
+Finally, a report will be printed to the UI and saved to the `Report File Name` also in the `Directory to Save` location.

+If you want to only include specific files or file types, you will need to apply filters.
+Filters are used in the file searching step of the process and will act to either allow or deny files into the found list.

 ## Adding Filters

 Upon clicking the `Add Search Filter` button, a new window will open called `New Filter`, with a dropdown box and an